r-lib/callr/README.md

 ### Passing arguments

-You can pass arguments to the function, just set `args` to the list of arguments.
+You can pass arguments to the function by setting `args` to the list of arguments.
 This is often necessary as these arguments are explicitly passed to the child process, whereas the evaluated function cannot refer to variables in the parent.
-For the example the following does not work:
+For example, the following does not work:

 ```r